vibe-with-wyn/green-roots/README.md

 | **[API.md](docs/API.md)** | API documentation and file functionalities |
 | **[SECURITY.md](docs/SECURITY.md)** | Security features and best practices |

+## Test Accounts

+For demo/testing, you can use the following users per role:

+- User: `user` Password: User@0001
+- Validator: `validator` Password: Validator@0001
+- Admin: `admin` Password: Admin@Greenroot1

+For security reasons, this repository does not store or publish plaintext passwords in documentation.
+Set/reset these passwords in your database (or create equivalent accounts locally) before testing.

 ## Technology Stack

 ### Frontend